-The Special Education and Disability Code of Practice: 0-25 years (2015) states: A child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision to be made for him or her.
+The Special Education and Disability Code of Practice: 0-25 years (2015) states: "A child or young person has SEN if they have a learning difficulty or disability which calls for special educational provision."

-A child of compulsory school age or a young person has a learning difficulty or disability if he or she:
+"A child of compulsory school age or a young person has a learning difficulty or disability if he or she:

-- has a significantly greater difficulty in learning than the majority of others of the same age, or - has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions
+- has a significantly greater difficulty in learning than the majority of others of the same age, or - has a disability which prevents or hinders him or her from making use of facilities of a kind generally provided for others of the same age in mainstream schools or mainstream post-16 institutions."

-Many children and young people who have SEN may have a disability under the Equality Act 2010.
-The definition of a disability in the Equality Act 2010 is '...a physical or mental impairment which has a long-term (at least 12 months) and substantial adverse effect on their ability to carry out normal day-to-day activities'.
-(Equality Act 2010) This definition includes sensory impairments such as those affecting sight or hearing, and long-term health conditions such as asthma, diabetes, epilepsy, and cancer.
+Many children and young people who have SEN may have a disability under the Equality Act (2010).
+Its definition is "... a physical or mental impairment which has a long-term (at least 12 months) and substantial adverse effect on their ability to carry out normal day-to-day activities."
+This definition includes sensory impairments such as those affecting sight or hearing, and long-term health conditions such as asthma, diabetes, epilepsy, and cancer.